foolscapcon/foolscap-newsletter/_emails/2019-04-02-join-us-at-norwescon.md

 ---

 ### We Will Have a Table at Norwescon
-Come and eat m&m's!
+We will be at Norwescon with Foolscap colored M&M's.
+If you would like to help convey the expirence of Foolscap to prospectives, [reply to the newsletter](mailto:info@foolscap.org) and we will get in touch.

 ### Foolscap Feedback - Now with Prizes!
-Reply to this newsletter with answers these questions by May 1st to enter a drawing for a free membership
+Reply to this newsletter with answers these questions by May 1st to enter a drawing 20$ Gift Card for a local bookstore.
 - What did you enjoy from Foolscap 2019?
 - What would you would change for Foolscap 2020?